Pieve di Teco

 Pieve di Teco (Céve) is a comune (municipality) in the Province of Imperia, in the Italian region Liguria, located about 90 km southwest of Genoa and about 20 km northwest of Imperia.

 Pieve di Teco borders the following municipalities: Armo, Aurigo, Borghetto d'Arroscia, Borgomaro, Caprauna, Caravonica, Cesio, Pornassio, Rezzo, and Vessalico.

-Twin towns — sister cities
+Twin towns and sister cities

 Pieve di Teco is twinned with: